 (3) Some occult writers hold the view that Lovecraft’s Great Old Ones are actual gods and goddesses that were originally worshiped in ancient Sumeria and the Middle East.
 Other occultists argue that the Great Old Ones are only fictional.
 Which view is true?

-Answer: The mysterious occultist known only as “Simon” is arguably the first well-known magickal practitioner who has made the claim that Lovecraft’s Great Old Ones are, in fact, Sumerian gods and goddesses.
+Answer: The mysterious occultist known only as “Simon” is arguably the first well-known magical practitioner who has made the claim that Lovecraft’s Great Old Ones are, in fact, Sumerian gods and goddesses.
 Simon published his version of the Necronomicon in the seventies and this Sumerian/Babylonian manuscript does contain God- names which are reminiscent of some of the names of Lovecraft’s Great Old Ones.
 For instance, the names KUTULU, CUTHALU, AZAG-THOTH, and ISHNIGGARAB (i.e. for Shub-Niggurath) appear in this manuscript.
-Many critics have argued that Simon’s Necronomicon is merely a fabrication and that its material has been “bastardized” from various Babylonian, Assyrian and Canaanite sources; the arguments for and against the legitimacy of Simon’s manuscript are examined at length in Chapter 4 of my book.
-To date, it is not possible to make any firm conclusions about this issue.
+Many critics have argued that Simon’s Necronomicon is merely a fabrication and that its material has been “bastardized” from various Babylonian, Assyrian and Canaanite sources.
+The arguments for and against the legitimacy of Simon’s manuscript are various and to date, it is not possible to make any firm conclusions about this issue.
 From my own standpoint, however, I tend to believe that the Great Old Ones are, indeed, the product of Lovecraft’s own imagination and therefore, they are fictional entities.

-(4) As a corollary to the previous question, if the Great Old Ones are, in fact, fictional, then how can they be used in magickal rituals?
-In your book, you make it clear that magick based on the Great Old Ones actually does work.
+(4) As a corollary to the previous question, if the Great Old Ones are, in fact, fictional, then how can they be used in magical rituals?
+Many occult practitioners attest that magic based on the Great Old Ones actually does work.
 But how is this possible if there are no real gods or goddesses to “fuel” it?

 Answer: Such concepts as “fictional” or “real” are often difficult to define.
 In the last volume of the Harry Potter series, Harry Potter and the Deathly Hallows (2007), Harry Potter is struck down by Lord Voldemort just before the climax and finds himself in an alternate dimension, where he encounters his former mentor and friend, Albus Dumbledore, who was killed by one of Voldemort’s followers in the previous volume.
 After some conversation, Harry Potter asks Dumbledore if this experience is real, or is it just happening in his head.
 Dumbledore replies: “Of course it is happening inside your head…but why on earth should that mean that it is not real?”
 This statement certainly is applicable to Lovecraft’s Great Old Ones.
 The Lovecraftian entities are, in fact, fictional at least in terms of the names, appearance and history given to them by Lovecraft.
-But the Great Old Ones have been “created” and as such, they have reality as well, and they gain power, substance and influence as archetypes, or perhaps more accurately, egregores, when they are accessed and interacted with by magickal practitioners, and also, by the countless fans, readers and students of Lovecraft’s work.
-Consequently, magickal rituals based on the Great Old Ones do yield viable results, a fact which I can attest to myself, and which is supported by the magickal experiments of many other occultists.
+But the Great Old Ones have been “created” and as such, they have reality as well, and they gain power, substance and influence as archetypes, or perhaps more accurately, egregores, when they are accessed and interacted with by magical practitioners, and also, by the countless fans, readers and students of Lovecraft’s work.
+Consequently, magical rituals based on the Great Old Ones do yield viable results, a fact which is supported by the magical experiments of many occultists.

 (5) Why do critics and readers refer to Lovecraft’s stories as the Cthulhu Mythos?
 Most of these stories don’t have anything to do with the Great Old One known as Cthulhu, who only really appears in one story, The Call of Cthulhu?